Gathering an in-house development team makes sense when you have money or can attract good specialists.

 Not all startups or even companies can afford to bear such expenses.

 Nearshore outsourcing means delegating software development to neighboring countries.
 For example, you live in Germany and hire a team that resides in Poland.
-Or live in Poland and hire a team from Ukraine.
+Or live in Poland and hire a team from Estonia.

 Usually, the time difference between you and your developers doesn't exceed 1-3 hours.
-For example, Ukraine is a nearshore country for Western/Northern Europe and the Middle East (UAE, Israel).
+For example, Estonia is a nearshore country for Western/Northern Europe and the Middle East (UAE, Israel).

 How nearshore software outsourcing works

 Nearshore development is usually more cost-effective compared to onshore.
-In Germany, software companies charge $80-$100 per hour, while in Ukraine or Belarus the costs are twice as low—**$37-$50/hour**.
+In Germany, software companies charge $80-$100 per hour, while in Estonia the costs are twice as low—**$37-$50/hour**.

 Offshore development means you're working with a team that resides in another country.
 Usually, there's quite a distance.
-For example, you live in Philadelphia, PA, and hire developers that live in Berlin, Germany, or Kyiv, Ukraine.
+For example, you live in Philadelphia, PA, and hire developers that live in Berlin, Germany, or Tallinn, Estonia.

 How offshore IT outsourcing usually works